 So, you’ve created your APIs and expect developers to use them, but over time, you notice that something is off.

-Developers are not using your APIs as much as you want them to.
+Developers are not using your API documentation as much as you want them to.

 Why is that?
 There are many possible reasons—just like there are many things you can do to remedy that situation.

 In this article, we’ll explore some of the mistakes you might have been making that keep the developers away from your APIs.
 Of course, you’ll also learn how to fix them.

 Getting Started Is Difficult

 If developers had all the time they wanted at their disposal, they would gladly examine every detail of your APIs.
 We recommend to read our article about ways to improving the api developer experience.

 Developers need to get familiar with APIs in addition to writing code, attending meetings, dealing with bugs, and staying on top of their other daily responsibilities.
 And that can be overwhelming.
 Here's few tips on writing great API documentation!

 That’s why you should make it easier for them by providing a simple entry point.

 Yes, APIs are complex, and developers should master them, but if you want developers to get to that point, they need a way to start that won’t overwhelm them.

 As Jarkko Moilanen, an experienced API expert, explains, you should provide a positive experience with your API as soon as possible.